Support

 Of course, we'd be delighted to.
 Just contact us and we'll get back to you.

-We're definitely reachable by phone and ready to jump on a call if you'd like us to, but we prioritize product development and supporting current customers over new business.
-We don't have a dedicated sales team and reinvest all of the profits coming from Connhex into making it better.
+We're definitely reachable by phone and ready to jump on a call if you'd like us to, but try to prioritize product development and supporting current customers.
+All Enterprise customers have dedicated points of contact.

 To get the fastest response, you can contact us through any of the dedicated support channels we've shared with you.
 If you're not able to access those, just send us an e-mail and we'll get in touch with you.